 Diagnosis is usually made by medical history, (onset of the symptoms 3 to 4 months after major stressful event), clinical evaluation, dermoscopy, pull test and if necessary-biopsy.

-Different treatments are available: medical treatment, lasers, PRP or hair restoration, when indicated.
+Different treatments are available: medical treatment, lasers, growth factors or hair restoration, when indicated.